lukaskratzel/ba/layout/thesis_template.typ

   // List of figures.
   pagebreak()
   heading(numbering: none)[List of Figures]
-  show outline: it => { // Show only the short caption here
+  show outline: it => {
-    in-outline.update(true)
+    // Show only the short caption here in-outline.update(true)
     it
     in-outline.update(false)
   }
   outline(
-    title:"",
+    title: "",
     target: figure.where(kind: image),
   )

   // List of tables.
-  context[
+  context [
     #if query(figure.where(kind: table)).len() > 0 {
       pagebreak()
       heading(numbering: none)[List of Tables]
       outline(
         title: "",
-        target: figure.where(kind: table)
+        target: figure.where(kind: table),
       )
     }
   ]